Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Acknowledgments

-\paragraph{Caption for Data S1.} \textbf{ArchaeologicalCentroids.txt} This geojson dataset contains the approximate central location of reported archaeological sites or zones inside the area of study.
+\paragraph{Caption for Data S1.} \textbf{Archaeological\_Centroids.xlsx} This dataset contains the approximate central location of reported archaeological sites or zones inside the area of study.
 The dataset includes the ID\_site field, which provides a unique identifier or commonly used name for each site, and the ID\_source\_field, referencing the source from which the site's ID information was derived.
 Additionally, the Location\_source field indicates the main source of the geolocation.
 When this field is marked as $N/A$, it denotes that the coordinates were established as part of the present study.
-This dataset is provided in GeoJSON format and uses the WGS84 coordinate reference system.
-The file is shared as a .txt but contains a valid GeoJSON.
-File can be changed to .geojson to open it directly in GIS software or GeoJSON-compatible tools.
+This dataset is provided as GeoJSON Lines (geojsonl) and uses the WGS84 coordinate reference system.
+The file is provided as a .xlsx, where each row contains a GeoJSON LineString stored as text in a cell.
+To use the data in GIS software, these GeoJSON entries need to be extracted and saved as a .geojson file.

-\paragraph{Caption for Data S2.} \textbf{Study\_Area.txt} This geojson dataset includes the area of study. the polygon includes the perimeter in kilometers and the area in square kilometers.
-It is provided in GeoJSON format and uses the WGS84 coordinate reference system.
-The file is shared as a .txt but contains a valid GeoJSON.
-File can be changed to .geojson to open it directly in GIS software or GeoJSON-compatible tools.
+\paragraph{Caption for Data S2.} \textbf{Study\_Area.xlsx} This data includes the area of study.
+The polygon includes the perimeter in kilometres and the area in square kilometres.
+It is provided as a GeoJSON Line (geojsonl) and uses the WGS84 coordinate reference system.
+The file is provided as a .xlsx, where the first row contains a GeoJSON LineString stored as text in a cell.
+To use the data in GIS software, this GeoJSON entry need to be extracted and saved as a .geojson file.

-\paragraph{Caption for Data S3.} \textbf{Manual\_Labels\_Palms.txt} This geojson dataset includes manually annotated polygon features representing individual palms.
+\paragraph{Caption for Data S3.} \textbf{Manual\_Labels\_Palms.xlsx} This dataset includes manually annotated polygon features representing individual palms.
 Each polygon is assigned a unique ID.
-It is provided in GeoJSON format and uses the WGS84 coordinate reference system.
-The file is shared as a .txt but contains a valid GeoJSON.
-File can be changed to .geojson to open it directly in GIS software or GeoJSON-compatible tools.
+The dataset is provided as GeoJSON Lines (geojsonl) and uses the WGS84 coordinate reference system.
+The file is provided as a .xlsx, where each row contains a GeoJSON LineString stored as text in a cell.
+To use the data in GIS software, these GeoJSON entries need to be extracted and saved as a .geojson file.